Daughter of Australian businessman named as one of the victims in Sydney attack

 According to widespread media reports in Australia, Dawn Singleton, 25, was killed in the attack at the Westfield shopping centre at Bondi Junction, in the east of Sydney.

-Mr Singleton, 82, is well-known entrepreneur in Australia who built his success through advertising.
+John Singleton, 82, is a well-known entrepreneur in Australia who built his success through advertising.
 He has eight children.

 According to Ms Singleton’s LinkedIn profile, she had studied a degree in communications at the University of Technology Sydney.